ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

 # Prostate 3D Segmentation (Normal)

 ## Overview
-Segment (downsampled) Prostate 3D dataset with a 3D UNet baseline (Normal) aiming for per-class Dice ≥ 0.70 on test set; optionally upgrade to Improved UNet3D (Hard).
+Segment (downsampled) Prostate 3D dataset with a 3D UNet baseline (Normal).we align our reporting with this threshold and present per-class Dice (with and without background), and dataset-level means.

+Aiming for per-class Dice ≥ 0.70 on test set; And prostate label Dice ≥ 0.75 on the test set

 * Dice similarity coefficient
 Measuring the degree of overlap between predictions and true values;The closer to 1, the more overlap.